gi-ba-bu/difflib/README.md

 s.ratio_min(4)

+---
-To note that, the original library, named difflib, contains several other functions, here not reported.
+Note that, the original library, named difflib, contains several other functions, here not reported.